 Marketplaces need to implement sub-merchant onboarding, processing payments, performing KYC verification, and making payouts.
 With Adyen, you can benefit from using Platforms – a fully compliant end-to-end payment solution that enables you to do this, and maintain control over the frontend and user experience.

 The party selling goods or services to shoppers via an ecommerce website, a mobile app, on a point of sale, or across all three channels.
 To accept payments made with cards or local payment methods, a merchant must have an acquiring bank account and subscribe to the services available from the payment service provider.

-When the cash register has performed product selection and totaled the amount, the order is typically stored in the merchant back-end.
+When the POS app (cash register) has performed product selection and totaled the amount, the order is typically stored in the merchant back-end.
 The outcome of the payment process will be stored with the order.

-Refunds for existing orders are communicated from the cash register to the merchant back-end where an API call to the plataforma de pagamentos da Adyen is made to perform the refund.
+Refunds for existing orders are communicated from the POS app to the merchant back-end where an API call to the plataforma de pagamentos da Adyen is made to perform the refund.
 The merchant back-end receives notifications from the plataforma de pagamentos da Adyen.

 Merchant of Record (MoR)

 An entity that operates a platform and manages interactions with its sellers (sub-merchants) or suppliers.
 The MoR performs due diligence by overseeing and controlling all commercial activity on the platform.
 In this way, the MoR's payment service provider has a relationship with only the MoR itself.

 A transaction where there is no owner verification check for a credit card.
 No CVM payments have a low transaction threshold.